 Often sleek and simple, Contemporary design features clean lines and open layouts mixed with detailed moldings, a mixture of materials (like metal, glass, and acrylic), and neutral palettes with intentional pops of color.
 Patterns are replaced with a deliberate use of texture, and light woods are preferred over dark.

 Similar to Minimalism (below), Contemporary design tends to showcase the negative space created in the design, and focuses on color and shape, as well.
 Contemporary furniture tends to be curvier rather than the straight, strong lines preferred in Minimalism, and Contemporary plays with color more than Minimalism does.

 Contemporary design really stands out against Minimalism in its use of decor and accessories.
 Artistic elements are often incorporated into lamps, vases, wall art, and much more.
 Some Contemporary homes feature abstract paintings, sculptures, and other forms of artwork, as well.

 Here’s a selection of our products that fit the Contemporary design:

-Wood elements are typically painted to fit the color scheme, though occasionally a light-stained floor or carefully-planned piece of furniture can add some texture to a neutral-colored minimalist living room.
+Wood elements are often painted to fit the color scheme, though a light-stained floor or carefully-planned piece of furniture can add some texture to a neutral-colored minimalist living room.
 Furniture is modern, sleek, and sometimes very simple, with straight, strong lines, and metal pieces often playing a large role in the room’s decor.

 When it comes to standard design elements like corbels or crown molding, these elements are often not found in minimalist homes, and if they are, they’ve been drastically simplified or skillfully hidden.
 Additionally, when it comes to storage space, there often isn’t much to go around, so storage is built into furniture, such as in the form of a coffee table with a lifting top that you can store blankets and other necessities in.